socketry/rackula/guides/getting-started/readme.md

 # Getting Started

-This guide will show you how to use the `rakula` gem to create a simple static website.
+This guide will show you how to use the `rackula` gem to create a simple static website.

 ## Installation